skehlet/pdex-server/README.md

 # PDex FHIR Server with simple Keycloak access token inteceptor (based on [HL7-DaVinci/pdex-server](https://github.com/HL7-DaVinci/pdex-server))

-This is a simple fork of [HL7-DaVinci/pdex-server](https://github.com/HL7-DaVinci/pdex-server) that add a Keycloak access token interceptor.
+This is a simple fork of [HL7-DaVinci/pdex-server](https://github.com/HL7-DaVinci/pdex-server) that adds a Keycloak access token interceptor.

 Set these environment variables to use it: